binkley/homebrewery-files/witch.md

 You may only cast these spells as rituals.
 They do not count against your spells prepared.

-When casting one of these rituals, you may use a **witch&rsquo;s focus** &mdash; an herbalism kit, cook&rsquo;s utensils, or druidic focus &mdash; in place of any material component that lacks a listed gold cost.
+When casting one of these rituals, may use your **spell focus** in place of any material component that lacks a listed gold cost.

-### Level 7: Witches Fly Free
+#### Level 7: Witches Fly Free

 You gain a **Broom of Flying**.